MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/react-native.md

 import Crashes from "mobile-center-crashes";
 ```

-Then, you can send all crashes that have been queued up since the last call to `process` or discard them
+Then, you can send all crashes that have been queued up since the last call to `process` or discard them.

-based on for example your own user confirmation dialog:
+The following example shows how to handle a user confirmation dialog:

 ```javascript
     Crashes.process((reports, send) => {